k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 ### Transaction Definition

 - Broadway has a built-in Transactions Management mechanism.
-The transaction starts when the [Actor](03_broadway_actor.md) in the first [Stage](19_broadway_flow_stages.md) marked as a transaction requests to start a connection.
+The transaction starts when the [Actor](03_broadway_actor.md) in a [Stage](19_broadway_flow_stages.md) marked as a transaction requests to start a connection.
 - Several sequential Stages marked as transactions are part of the same transaction.
 - The transaction ends after the last Stage marked as a transaction or at the end of the flow and is followed by a commit (or by a rollback if there are errors).